Home | About me | Contact | What's new

 ACCESS ROADS

-• Continuous access roads along most of route north of downtown except:
+• Continuous access roads along most of route north of downtown with the following exceptions:

 • Southbound access road through-traffic requires two left turns at Loop 1604.